-RE 12.11.8 grows on steep hills in near inland parts of SEQ.
+RE 12.12.8 grows on steep hills throughout the near inland parts of SEQ.
 Average rainfall is 800-1100 mm per year.
-RE 12.11.8 grows on shallow 'texture contrast soils', meaning that the soils have a sharp boundary between the loamy topsoil and clayey subsoil.
-These soils are derived from metamorphic rocks.
+The soils on which RE 12.12.8 grows vary including deep sandy soils, texture contrast soils (meaning that the soils have a sharp boundary between the loamy topsoil and subsoils) and dark loamy soils.